Anthrax control guideline

 Investigation and treatment

-Obtain a history of exposure to infected animals or animal products (e.g. contaminated hair, wool, hides, or products made from them), or anthrax vaccines and trace to the place of origin.
-In a manufacturing plant, inspect for adequacy of preventative measures.
-Consider the possibility that the infection arose from deliberate exposure.
+Obtain a history of exposure to infected animals or animal products (e.g. contaminated hair, wool, hides, or products made from them), or anthrax vaccines given to livestock, and trace to the place of origin.
+In a manufacturing plant, consider the adequacy of preventative measures and refer to SafeWork NSW.
+Consider the possibility that the infection arose from deliberate exposure (see 10.
+Managing special situations).

-In the event of a human case occurring in a person in contact with animals or animal products, the local Department of Primary Industries Veterinary Officer should be informed on the same day.
+In the event of a human case occurring from contact with animals or animal products, the PHU should notify OHB and immediately contact the 24/7 Emergency Animal Disease (EAD) hotline (1800 675 888).

-Where an occupational or other exposure risk factor cannot be identified, consideration should be given to broadening the investigation in consultation with CDB and Reference Laboratories to assist with typing of the organism.
+Where an occupational or other exposure risk factor cannot be identified, consideration should be given to broadening the investigation in consultation with OHB and Reference Laboratories to assist with typing of the organism.

 Isolation and restriction

-Although the lesion is likely to be sterile after 24 hours treatment, dressings soiled with discharges from lesions should be burned and reusable surgical equipment must be sterilised.
-Standard infection control precautions apply for all direct clinical care.
+For cutaneous anthrax, the lesion is likely to be sterile after 24 hours following treatment, however dressings soiled with discharges from lesions should be burned and reusable surgical equipment must be sterilised.

 Education

 The case or relevant caregiver should be informed about the nature of the infection and the mode of transmission.
-In particular, emphasis should be placed on careful handling of soiled dressings and contaminated clothing.
-Education on the handling of carcasses and products of potentially infected animals should be a priority.
+In particular, emphasis should be placed on careful handling of soiled dressings and contaminated clothing and Personal Protective Equipment (PPE).
+Education on the handling of carcasses and products of potentially infected animals should be a priority and should be referred to DPIRD to advise or assist.

-Identify the likely source of infection in conjunction with the Department of Primary Industries, who may initiate animal control measures.
+Identify the likely source of infection in conjunction with the DPIRD, who may initiate animal control measures.

-Contacts are those who may have been exposed to the same source as the case.
+Contacts are those who may have been exposed to the same infection sources as a human case OR had direct contact with infectious animals/materials.

-• Post exposure prophylaxis for cutaneous anthrax should be considered for contacts of a confirmed anthrax exposure who were not using personal protective equipment and whose skin was contaminated with fluids from the carcass.
+• Seek HCID advice regarding PEP.
+PEP for cutaneous anthrax should be considered for contacts of a confirmed anthrax exposure who were not using PPE and whose skin was contaminated with fluids from an infected carcass or contaminated materials.
 The presence of abrasions on the skin would further support chemoprophylaxis.
-In this setting, a short course of antibiotics (usually 10 days) may be recommended rather than the 60 day course usually recommended following an inhalational exposure to deliberately released anthrax spores.
+In this setting, a short course of antibiotics (usually 10 days) may be recommended rather than the 60-day course usually recommended following an inhalational exposure to deliberately released anthrax spores.

 Decontamination of clothing and equipment

-• All personnel handling potentially contaminated materials should wear gloves and protective clothing and ensure that skin breaks are protected with sealed waterproof dressings.
+• Any person handling potentially contaminated materials should wear gloves and protective clothing and ensure that skin breaks are protected with sealed waterproof dressings.
 Additional protection such as respiratory masks is NOT required.
-All personnel should be instructed to shower thoroughly with soap and water.
+They should be instructed to shower thoroughly with soap and water.

 • Material/equipment that requires decontamination following confirmation of anthrax should be either incinerated or sterilized at 121°C for 30 minutes.
-If this is not possible then liaise with NSW Department of Primary Industries regarding decontamination procedures using chemical disinfectants.
+If this is not possible then liaise with NSW DPRID regarding decontamination procedures using chemical disinfectants.

 • The Chief Veterinary Officer will determine the method/s of decontamination of a site, facility or any heavy equipment at risk of being contaminated with B. anthracis.

-• For information on disposal of infected animals and animal by-products refer to the AUSVET Plan Disease Strategy Anthrax
+• Information on disposal of infected animals and animal by-products is the responsibility of DPRID and documented in the AUSVET Plan Disease Strategy Anthrax

-• For procedures following a laboratory accident refer to Guidelines for the Surveillance and Control of Anthrax in Humans and Animals WHO/EMC/ZDI/98/6
+• Procedures following a laboratory accident are documented in the Guidelines for the Surveillance and Control of Anthrax in Humans and Animals WHO/EMC/ZDI/98/6

-Where a person has been exposed to a suspicious substance, he or she should be advised to call 000 so that NSW Police can assess the incident.
+Where a person has been exposed to a suspicious substance, they should be advised to call 000 so that NSW Police can assess the incident.

-Where an incident is deemed 'high risk' by NSW Police due to an actual threat to the health or safety of high profile or other persons as a result of deliberate exposure to a suspicious substance, Forensic Service specialist may attend the incident scene and collect environmental samples for testing.
+Where an incident is deemed 'high risk' by NSW Police due to an actual threat to the health or safety of high-profile or other persons as a result of deliberate exposure to a suspicious substance, a Forensic Service specialist may attend the incident scene and collect environmental samples for testing.

 The Chief Health Officer will be notified of any samples that test positive for anthrax and will inform the local Public Health Unit (PHU).